 If you can avoid using a spray dog deterrent or dog repeller, your plants and dog will thank you.

-Wanting to stop your dog from eating plants today?
+Are you wanting to stop your dog from eating plants today?
 Browse our range of electric dog fences and dog enclosures for a quick and easy solution to stop your dog from eating plants.
-If you aren’t sure which option suits you best, contact our customer support team!
+If you aren't sure which option suits you best, contact our customer support team!
 We love to help and will work to find you the best solution.